alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

 However, fixing the appearance — we want modern! — is more involved.
 There’s a C++ code part, and an XML resource part.
-The C++ code explicitly initializes the **common controls** library, the library that provides button and text field controls (and many other controls), just because Microsoft’s documentation states or used to state that that’s necessary:
+The C++ code part explicitly initializes the **common controls** library, the library that provides button and text field controls (and many other controls), just because Microsoft’s documentation states or used to state that that’s necessary:

 ~~~cpp
 constexpr DWORD basic_common_controls = ICC_STANDARD_CLASSES | ICC_WIN95_CLASSES;